Courses Taught

 Business Abroad: Greece

-Business Abroad adds an essential global learning aspect to the BBA program for junior and senior students by concentrating on the unique challenges faced by organizations involved in international activities.
-Topics covered include, but are not limited to, understanding foreign economic, social, political, cultural, and regulatory environments; the mechanics of importing and exporting; joint ventures, franchising, and subsidiaries; as well as the international dimensions of various functional areas of business.
+Business Abroad adds an essential global learning component to the BBA program for junior and senior students by focusing on the unique challenges organizations face in international operations.
+Topics covered include, but are not limited to, understanding foreign economic, social, political, cultural, and regulatory environments; the mechanics of importing and exporting; joint ventures, franchising, and subsidiaries; and the international dimensions of various functional areas of business.